-The light comes on when the parking brake is applied, and also warns of a low brake fluid level.
+When the ignition key is in the ON position, the light comes on when the parking brake is applied, and also warns of a low brake fluid level.
 If the light comes on while the engine is running with the parking brake not applied, stop the vehicle and perform the following:

-Check the brake fluid level.
+- Check the brake fluid level.
 Add brake fluid as necessary.
-See "Brake and clutch fluid" in the "Do-it-yourself operations" section.
-2. If the brake fluid level is correct, have the warning system checked by your NIS-SAN dealer.
+See "Brake and clutch fluid" in the "Do-it-yourself" section of this owner's manual. - 2.
+If the brake fluid level is correct, have the brake system checked by an authorized NISSAN dealer.